ymuichiro/quick_learning_symbol_en/10_observer.md

     version: 1
 ```

 If listener.newBlock() is used, communication occurs approximately every 30 seconds, making WebSocket disconnections less likely to occur.

 In rare cases, block generation may exceed one minute, in which case the listener must be reconnected.
-(Other reasons may also cause disconnection, so if you want to be sure, supplement with onclose as described below.)
+(Other factors may also cause disconnection, so if you want to be sure, supplement with onclose as described below.)

 ## 10.4 Signature request